Zion N.P., Utah 2010

 Located at the junction of the Colorado Plateau, Great Basin, and Mojave Desert regions, Zion National Park has a unique geography and a variety of life zones that allow for unusual plant and animal diversity.
 Numerous plant species as well as 290 species of birds, 75 mammals (including 19 species of bat), and 32 reptiles inhabit the park’s four life zones: desert, riparian, woodland, and coniferous forest.

 Zion National Park includes mountains, canyons, buttes, mesas, monoliths, rivers, slot canyons, and natural arches.
 I’ve considered Zion National Park as one of my most favorite places to hang out in the world.
-Of course, I call it home.

-Pictured above, the town of Grafton was settled a few miles south of Zion National Park on the Virgin River in 1859 by five Mormon families, but they soon had to scale back cotton production in favor of food crops.
+Pictured above, the town of Grafton was settled a few miles southwest of Zion National Park on the Virgin River in 1859 by five Mormon families, but they soon had to scale back cotton production in favor of food crops.
 Today, Grafton is a ghost town, and one that has enjoyed a few moments in the spotlight.
 Several movies were shot in this abandoned frontier settlement, including several scenes from Butch Cassidy and the Sundance Kid and the 1929 film In Old Arizona, the first talkie filmed outdoors.
 Descendants of the people who live here still gather for an annual reunion to keep the spirit of this frontier village alive, (though only four buildings and the cemetery remain).